akashrl/K-Means-Clustering-Algorithm/README.md

 The following clustering options were also implemented:

-2. A log transform to reviewCount and checkins (corresponding to 3.2).
+2. A log transform to reviewCount and checkins *(corresponding to 3.2 on project handout pdf)*.

-3. Standardize the 4 attributes for clustering (corresponding to 3.3).
+3. Standardize the 4 attributes for clustering *(corresponding to 3.3 on project handout pdf)*.

-4. Four original attributes and Manhattan distance for clustering (corresponding to 3.4).
-5. A random sample of the data for clustering (corresponding to 3.5).
+4. Four original attributes and Manhattan distance for clustering *(corresponding to 3.4 on project handout pdf)*.
+5. A random sample of the data for clustering *(corresponding to 3.5 on project handout pdf)*.

-6. Improved score function from Theory Question 5 was used (corresponding to 3.6)
+6. Improved score function from Theory Question 5 was used *(corresponding to 3.6 on project handout pdf)*.